entraeiendom/simple-microservice-config/README.md

 1. The first `application.properties` resource found on the classpath.
 If there are multiple such resources on the classpath, only the first one found is loaded.
 1. The file `local_override.properties` in the current-working-directory.
-1. System properties as set on the command line. e.g. `java "-Dservice.prop=prod" -jar app.jar`
+1. System properties as set on the command line. e.g. `java "-Dservice.prop=prod" -jar app.jar`. (*)
-1. Environment variables using the escaping rules as documented in this readme. e.g. `SERVICE_PROP=prod`
+1. Environment variables using the escaping rules as documented in this readme. e.g. `SERVICE_PROP=prod`. (*)

+(*) Note that environment properties may only override existing properties, new properties are eliminated.

 #### A more advanced example with expected properties set: